-Focuses on a holistic approach to the care of the individual or groups of individuals throughout the life span who are experiencing multiple, common, well-defined health problems.
-Emphasizes the completion of the role change process as the student prepares to assume the full scope and legal framework of associate degree nursing practice.
+Focuses on a holistic approach to the care of the diverse individuals or groups of individuals throughout the life span who are experiencing multiple, common, well-defined health problems.
+Emphasizes the completion of the role of change process as the student prepares to assume the full scope and legal framework of associate degree nursing practice.
 Students explore the impact of current issues in nursing on the role of the ADN.
-Clinical learning experiences occur in structured health care settings and are correlated with classroom instruction.
-Pre-requisites: BIO 218, NUR 226 and PSY 207; Co-requisites: COM 111 and humanities elective
+Prerequisite(s): NUR 225, NUR 228, BIO 218 and PSY 207; Corequisite(s): NUR 231, COM 111 and humanities elective